eridhobffry/paguyuban-next/CURRENT_PHASE_4_TASKS.md

 - Multi-period/versioning: `fiscal_year` and `scenario` (enum: `draft`, `approved`) to support forecasting and versions.
 - Provenance & audit: `source` (text) and `updated_by` (user id).
 - Indexes: current `sort_order` index is enough; if periodization is added, consider composite `(fiscal_year, sort_order)`.

+### Decisions (History)

+- Dropped unused table `financial_categories` to prevent schema drift.
+If controlled categories are needed later, reintroduce with `fiscal_year`/`scenario` and foreign keys.

+### Evidence & External Sources (for AI Analysis)

+- Financial master sheet (restricted, do not fetch programmatically yet): `https://docs.google.com/spreadsheets/d/1bZFvjBk7AkfyMAIfUy5P0EjiqDgoFxa_oipObHjExv8/edit?usp=sharing`
+- Plan: Admin can attach files/links as evidence; Gemini API will summarize/validate and store structured insights (title, source, preview, pages, executive summary) alongside provenance.
+  - for financials docs in financial tabs, we can also anlyze or convert it as csv first then to JSON so we can use it as a source of truth for the financials and do deep analysis on it.